tvogiannou/hephaestus/README.md

 cmake --build .                             # build the code (default config for VS)
 ```

-#### Android
+##### Android
-The library has been built and tested for android-24 with arm64-v8a & armeabi-v7a.
-The [Android NDK](https://developer.android.com/ndk) is required to be installed.
-With cmake, hephaestus can be built using clang and the provided toolchain.
-For example
+The library has been built and tested for arm64-v8a & armeabi-v7a using [Android NDK](https://developer.android.com/ndk) version 20.1.5948944.
+With CMake, hephaestus can be built using clang and the toolchain provided by the NDK

 ```bash
 cmake  -DCMAKE_TOOLCHAIN_FILE=<NDK_LOCATION>/build/cmake/android.toolchain.cmake -DANDROID_TOOLCHAIN='clang' -DANDROID_ABI='arm64-v8a' -DANDROID_STL='c++_static' -DANDROID_PLATFORM=android-27 ..